TimGraf/vin_service/README.md

 Uses the NHTSA API to decode VINs, caches the responses in a postgres database for quicker responses if that same VIN is requested again.

+Service also translates the MHTSA vin repsonse into a more user freindly Vehilce representation.

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`